 Interested in learning more about Maine’s Marine Living Resource Economy?
-SEAMaine member organizations have released reports, presentations, and videos pertinent to their areas many of which are influencing the work of SEAMaine.
+SEA Maine member organizations have released reports, presentations, and videos pertinent to their areas of focus.
 If you are aware of others worth sharing, please use the Contact Us page and let us know!

 On behalf of the Maine Aquaculture Hub, Maine Sea Grant and the Maine Aquaculture Association released The Maine Aquaculture Roadmap, 2022-2032, a ten-year plan that proposes four major goals and identifies over $15 million in estimated resources needed to strengthen Maine’s aquaculture sector and working waterfronts over the next decade.